How BizTalk Maps Work – The sequence of links (Part 3)

 Conclusion

-With this article, as we explore some of the common mappings scenarios, trying to dismantle the options that the BizTalk Map engine has taken to fulfill with the original intent of the visual map.
+With this article, we explore some of the common mapping scenarios, trying to dismantle the options that the BizTalk Map engine has taken to fulfill the original intent of the visual map.

 • What is the best way to solve a problem: guaranteed there are several approaches to solving a common problem.
-Often deciding which the best way turns out to be the most difficult.
-Compile and analyze the code generated can be a good start to begin to understand the impact of certain options.
+Often deciding which is the best way turns out to be the most difficult.
+Compiling and analyzing the code generated can be a good start to begin to understand the impact of certain options.

-• Incremental Testing: very often we are tempted to try to solve a mapping problem from start to finish and only then we test solution.
-Leave it to the end can make it extremely difficult to detect problems in complex mappings.
-Limit the scope of testing should be a continuous and incremental process during the creation of maps, tests must be carried out as soon as a significant block is completed.
+• Incremental Testing: very often, we are tempted to try to solve a mapping problem from start to finish, and only then do we test the solution.
+Leaving it to the end can make it extremely difficult to detect problems in complex mappings.
+The scope of testing should be a continuous and incremental process during the creation of maps; tests must be carried out as soon as a significant block is completed.

-I hope this kind of hacking can help you to understand the behavior and debugging techniques for this type of elementary problems.
+I hope this kind of hacking can help you to understand the behavior and debugging techniques for these types of elementary problems.

 Related links